Legislature’s plan returns more than $2.5 billion to people who need it most

 - Relief for working families.
 Families would be eligible for a new $500 nonrefundable tax credit for each dependent 18 years old or younger.
 The state Earned Income Tax Credit, which offers savings for lower-income families and individuals, would increase from 6% to 20% of eligible income — a change the governor has previously supported.
 Restoring the state Earned Income Tax Credit to 20% of eligible income will deliver an average state and federal refund of nearly $3,000 to more than 730,000 working people.

 - Additional tax exemptions for seniors.
-Under the plan approved today, residents age 67 and older who may currently deduct $20,000 of income individually or $40,000 jointly would be eligible for an increase of $1,800 or $3,600, respectively, with future increases automatically adjusted for inflation.
+Residents age 67 and older who may currently deduct $20,000 of income individually or $40,000 jointly would be eligible for an increase of $1,800 or $3,600, respectively, with future increases automatically adjusted for inflation.

 - Expanded benefits for veterans.
 Under current state law, a veteran with a permanent and total disability resulting from military service is exempted from paying property tax on their home.
-The plan would extend that exemption to an eligible veteran’s surviving spouse and the spouse of a veteran killed in action.
+The plan would also apply this exemption to an eligible veteran’s surviving spouse and a spouse of a veteran killed in action.
 Veterans with a disability determined to be between 50% and 100% would be eligible for a property tax credit up to $2,000.
-The state will reimburse local governments for these exemptions, preserving local funding for essential services.
+Finally, the state will reimburse local governments for the veteran exemptions, preserving local funding for essential services.

-The bulk of the tax plan, contained in House Bill 4568, was approved by the state House and Senate today and now advances to the governor for consideration.
-The remainder of the plan in Senate Bill 784 was approved by the Senate and is expected to pass the House early next week.
+Part of the tax plan, contained in House Bill 4568, was approved by the state House and Senate last week.
+The remainder of the plan in Senate Bill 784 was approved by the House today.
+Both measures will soon be presented to the governor for her consideration.

 Twice this year, the Legislature has sent tax relief proposals to the governor only to see them vetoed.
-Meerman urged the governor to sign the plan providing much-needed relief to residents.
+Calley urged the governor to sign the plan and provide much-needed relief to residents.